metamesh/metamesh.org/content/english/standalone/about.md

 ## Our Mission

-To bridge the [Digital Divide][/glossary#digital-divide] in a meaningful and permanent way by building [Community Wireless Networks](/glossary#community-wireless-networks) in Pittsburgh and around the world.
+To bridge the Digital Divide in a meaningful and permanent way by building Community Wireless Networks in Pittsburgh and around the world.

 In our own city of Pittsburgh, nearly 23% of people do not have Internet access.
 To live and work in today's digital society, it is essential to have access to the Internet.
 Reliable Internet access is no longer a luxury – it is a necessity and a right.